Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Fork of the South, a general store in the Factory at Franklin

-Located just a mile away from East Main Street, this converted 1920s-era factory complex is now full of restaurants, boutique stores, antique shops, art galleries, and other interesting attractions.
+Located just a mile away from East Main Street, the Factory at Franklin is a converted 1920s-era factory complex that’s now full of restaurants, boutique stores, antique shops, art galleries, and other interesting attractions.

 Franklin Farmers Market

-If you’re in Franklin on a Saturday, stop by the Franklin Farmers Market held at the Factory in Franklin.
-Tennessee has plenty of local farms, and you’ll see all kinds of local produce and meats that supply restaurants in Nashville
+If you’re in Franklin on a Saturday, stop by the Franklin Farmers Market.
+Tennessee has plenty of local farms, and you’ll see all kinds of local produce and meats including some that supply restaurants in Nashville.
+The market is held at Franklin First United Methodist Church.

 Natchez Trace Parkway